-- 1. Breathe fresh air - Open windows. - Spend as much time outside as you can, in fresh air. - Control mold - Clean your bathroom and kitchen often to fight mold. - Fix any water leaks. - Clean up any mold you see or smell with a mix of no more that 1 cup of bleach mixed with 1 gallon of water.
-Never mix bleach with ammonia. - Close windows and run your air conditioner (AC) or your dehumidifier to help control mold. - 3.
-Other ways to improve air quality - Clean often to get rid of dust and pet fur which can irritate your nose and throat. - Try not to use bug spray inside your trailer. - DO NOT SMOKE INSIDE YOUR RV.
+- 1. Breathe fresh air by opening windows - 2.
+Spend as much time outside as you can, in fresh air. - 3.
+Control mold - Clean your bathroom and kitchen often to fight mold. - Fix any water leaks. - Clean up any mold you see or smell with a mix of no more than 1 cup of bleach mixed with 1 gallon of water.
+Never mix bleach with ammonia. - 4.
+Close windows and run your air conditioner (AC) or your dehumidifier to help control mold.
+Other ways to improve air quality: - Clean often to get rid of dust and pet fur which can irritate your nose and throat. - Try not to use bug spray inside your trailer. - DO NOT SMOKE INSIDE YOUR RV.
 In addition to causing damage to your RV, tobacco smoke releases formaldehyde and other air pollutants.

-EPA Recommendations
+EPA recommendations